momentum-mod/game/docs/build-guide.md

 ---

-### NetBeans Build Guide
+### NetBeans

-This guide will offer a high-level overview of compiling the mod on Linux using the [NetBeans IDE](https://netbeans.apache.org/).
+This section outlines compiling the game on Linux using the [NetBeans IDE](https://netbeans.apache.org/).

 #### Initial Setup